jupyter-book/jupyter-book/upgrade.md

 ## Upgrading a {term}`Legacy Book`

-Whilst Jupyter Book 1 was build upon the _Sphinx_ document engine, Jupyter Book 2 is built upon the [_MyST-MD_ engine](https://mystmd.org).
+Whilst Jupyter Book 1 was built upon the _Sphinx_ document engine, Jupyter Book 2 is built upon the [_MyST-MD_ engine](https://mystmd.org).
 The reasons for this transition are outlined in [](./reference/why-switch-mystmd.md).
 Unlike Jupyter Book 1, Jupyter Book 2 does not try to hide the fact that it is built on a different engine; MyST-MD is designed from the ground up to be good at technical writing, and the Executable Books team believe that it is both powerful and easy-to-use.
 As such, Jupyter Book 2 builds on top of MyST-MD, using the same CLI and `myst.yml`.

 ::: {pull-quote}
 Unlike Jupyter Book 1, Jupyter Book 2 does not try to hide the underlying engine.